 General direction and performance:

-Naoaki Nishimura ("Tamori Club", "The Town is Full of Sheet Music", also in charge of music for E-television's children's program) (also in charge of music for E-television's children's program)
+Naoaki Nishimura ("Tamori Club", "The Town is Full of Sheet Music", also in charge of music for E-television's children's program) (also in charge of music for a children's TV program on E-television)

 Michiru Murakami (known for making costumes for Matthew Barney and Bjork - see YouTube at bottom of page)